Blake Ritson: Acting

+Film directing and screenwriting

 Ritson writes and directs with his brother, Dylan.
 The brothers first directed the short film Out of Time.
 Starring Mark Heap and Raquel Cassidy, the film won the Global Audience Award at the first CON-CAN Movie Festival and was runner up at Minimalen and the Berlin Film Festival.
 It also screened at the London, São Paulo and Dresden film festivals.

-Their second short film, More More More, starring The League of Gentlemen's Mark Gatiss, was a runner-up in the Turner Classic Movies Competition.
-Their third film, shot in 2009, was entitled Love Hate, and starred Ben Whishaw and Hayley Atwell.
-It was chosen for the Edinburgh International Film Festival, Palm Springs Film Festival, London BFI Film Festival, Edinburgh International Film Festival, Foyle, Omaha, Encounters, Berkshire International Film Festival, Sofia Film Fest (Bulgaria), Tofifest International Film Festival (Poland), West Hollywood International, LA Shorts Fest and Short Shorts Film Festival (Japan).
-It won the Jury Award at Palm Springs International Shortsfest and won the Best International Short award at Cinema St. Louis Film Festival.
+Their second short film, More More More, starring The League of Gentlemens Mark Gatiss, was a runner-up in the Turner Classic Movies Competition.

+Their third film, shot in 2009, is entitled Love Hate, and stars Ben Whishaw and Hayley Atwell.
+It was chosen for the Edinburgh International Film Festival, Palm Springs Film Festival, London BFI Film Festival, Foyle, Omaha, Encounters, Berkshire International Film Festival, Sofia Film Fest (Bulgaria), Tofifest International Film Festival (Poland), West Hollywood International, LA Shorts Fest and Short Shorts Film Festival (Japan).
+It won the Jury Award at the Palm Springs International Shortsfest and won the Best International Short award at the Cinema St. Louis Film Festival.

 The Ritson brothers have also shot a fourth short film, Good Boy, starring Jessica Hynes (née Stevenson), Reece Shearsmith, Nicholas Burns, Joanna Page and Blake Ritson's then-fiancée Hattie Morahan.

-The Ritson Brothers were selected for the front cover of Screen International's Stars of Tomorrow 2009.
+The Ritson brothers were selected for the front cover of Screen International magazine's Stars of Tomorrow 2009.

 Personal life

 Ritson is married to actress Hattie Morahan, whom he met at university.
 They have a daughter, born in 2016 and a son born in 2020.

 Ritson played the banjolele on Douglas Hodge's 2006 album Cowley Road Songs, which was recorded in four days at the Blue Moon Studios in Banbury.
-He describes the banjolele as "a hybrid instrument between a ukulele and a banjo; teamed up with the kazoo it's a winning combination."
+He describes the banjolele as "a hybrid instrument between a ukulele and a banjo; teamed up with the kazoo it's a winning combination".